kingdomlevel/kingdomlevel.github.io/index.markdown

 ![thank u][sham gate]

-+ not making much music like this in the past couple of years... but i might try and put together something physical at some point...
++ not making much music like this in the past couple of years, but I put out a compilation of archived tape recordings in October 2023 - ['Duke' - listen on BandCamp](https://shamgate.bandcamp.com/album/duke)
 + music + visual loop for [Nowhere To Be Found][ntbf] in October 2017
 + included on compilation by [Huntley & Palmers](https://huntleyspalmers.bandcamp.com/album/h-p-clyde-built-20-compilation-free) in Nov.
 2016
 + tape contribution to [That's Life!][thats life] exhibition at Good Press gallery in Apr 2016